Focus and Scope

 Open Access Policy

-Applying Creative Commons Attribution (CC BY) license, JRCP allows anyone to copy, modify, adapt and redistribute the content of the published articles in any medium or format for any purpose as long as proper citation to the author and original source is provided.
+Applying Creative Commons Attribution – Noncommercial License 4.0 (CC BY-NC 4.0), JRCP allows anyone to copy, modify, adapt and redistribute the content of the published articles in any medium or format for any purpose as long as proper citation to the author and original source is provided.
+Furthermore, the content of the published articles should not be used for commercial purposes.

 The publication of an article in the peer-reviewed Journal of Regional and City Planning is an essential building block in the development of a coherent and respected network of knowledge.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
 It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher and the society.